pombase/website/src/docs/documentation/gene-page-modifications.md

 The annotation extension field can also be used to indicate modification site occupancy, for experiments that measure the proportion of copies of the protein (or RNA) that have the modification.

-Note: unlike GO annotations, for modification annotations extensions are not considered for display filtering.
-Annotations to less specific terms are hidden in the summary view whether they have extensions or not.